 Journal of English Language Pedagogy, Literature, and Culture (Jelpedlic) is the research journal for the Teaching of English, Literature & Culture.
-It publishes research-based articles, reviews, and poems, which reflect on every aspect of English teaching.
+It publishes research-based (qualitative or quantitative) articles, reviews, and poems that reflect on every aspect of English teaching.
 The journal also considers new developments in literacy, drama, film, literacy studies, literature, language, media, and new technologies as they pertain to the teaching of English as a foreign language (TEFL).

 It also seeks to provide a forum for an open exchange of ideas, based on research and serious professional reflection on both the theoretical underpinning of practice and practical applications of theory.
 English Pedagogic welcomes contributions from all English teachers nationwide as well as fresh voices with something new to contribute to the community.

 Peer Review Process

 - Received manuscripts are first internally reviewed by the editorial committee members within 2-3 weeks of their arrival.
 If the manuscript(s) need revision, they are sent back to the author(s) in 4-6 weeks to make changes.

 - After the appropriate revisions are complete, resubmitted, and are acceptable, they are transferred to an author-blanked form, and then sent to two or more external reviewers who are experts in their field.
 These external reviews usually take 4-6 weeks to be completed.

 - After receiving the results from the external reviewers, the editorial committee decides if further revisions are needed and if the manuscript is deemed acceptable or not for publication.